avaneev/biteopt/README.md

 a very small code size and minimal memory requirement.

 Currently, this version should be considered as a "proof of concept" version.
-As a rule, the CBEOOptimizerFan strategy should be used.
+As a rule, the CBEOOptimizerFan class should be used.

 ### CBEOOptimizer2 ###